osbuild/osbuild.github.io/docs/user-guide/04-uploading-cloud-images/06-uploading-to-generic-s3.md

-# Uploading an image to to a bucket in a Generic S3 server
+# Uploading an image to a bucket in a Generic S3 server

 `osbuild-composer` provides the users with a convenient way to upload images, of all sorts, directly to a bucket in a Generic S3 server right after the image is built.